 I’d like to introduce my sister-in-law Donna Lamer.
 She’s my husband’s sister, and I can safely say she is my favorite sister-in-law on that side of the family because she is my only one.
 I’d say it anyway!

-Nine years ago, Donna developed a blood clot in a deep vein in her right leg and ended up in the hospital for a week.
+Several years ago, Donna developed a blood clot in a deep vein in her right leg and ended up in the hospital for a week.
 The condition is called deep vein thrombosis or DVT.
 Pieces of the clot or thrombus, as it’s also called, had broken off and traveled up to her lung.
 Potentially a life-threatening situation.

 She had recently been diagnosed with lymphoma and was undergoing aggressive chemotherapy treatments, which put her at high risk of developing blood clots.
 She didn’t know that though, so when she noticed her calf was swollen she wasn’t too worried.
 She had no other symptoms, something that is not unusual.

 - Skin that is warm to the touch

 Donna’s oncologist ordered an ultrasound of her leg, which confirmed she had a blood clot.
 A CT scan showed that pieces of the clot were sprinkled throughout her lungs.
 In the hospital, she had to keep her leg elevated at all times.
 She also received medication to prevent the clot from growing and breaking off anymore and to prevent new ones from forming.

 After she left, she had to take a blood thinner for six months and wear compression stockings.
 Although someone with cancer is at high risk for DVT, it can occur in almost anyone.

 DVT risk factors